pythoneer/XInputSimulator/README.md

   sim.mouseMoveRelative(0, 300);    //drag/mark with pressed mousebutton 300px down
   sim.mouseUp(1);                   //release the mousebutton press
 ```

+building for Linux use -lX11
+building for Mac use -framework ApplicationServices

 ####Status
-2013-07-16: only the Linux and OSX part with following functions
+2013-07-16: only the Linux and Mac part with following functions
 ```cpp
 mouseMoveTo
 mouseMoveRelative